-What are data silos and why they’re a problem (+ how to fix it)
+What are data silos?
+Why they’re a problem + how to fix your business silos

 Data silos make life harder for support agents and customers alike.
 Learn how to free siloed data and improve CX.

 In today’s data-driven world, companies need to leverage their customer data to make informed decisions and improve their business.
 Yet some organizations still struggle with outdated or insufficient information.
 Other brands capture plenty of data but fail to connect it all because it lives in multiple sources and systems.
 Both situations can lead to the creation of data silos.

 Data silos cause inefficiencies and complicate customer service interactions, leading to stressed-out support agents and unhappy clients.
 According to the Zendesk Customer Experience Trends Report 2023, only 22 percent of business leaders say their teams share data well.
 Sales, product, and marketing teams could also miss out on valuable customer insights.
 Businesses need to understand how information silos happen and how to eliminate them.

 In this guide, learn what data silos are, how they’re problematic, why they occur, steps to fix them, and trends to watch out for in 2023.